tedtoal/Button_TT/README.md

 Later, design patterns will be presented for keeping your buttons organized, but for now, just know that you can define a variable for a simple button like this:

 ```
-// A plain button with no text, whose name is "simple".
+// A plain button with no text, whose name is "Simple".
-Button_TT btn_Simple("simple");
+Button_TT btn_Simple("Simple");
 ```

-Take note of the button name, *simple*, which is given as the argument to the button constructor.
+Take note of the button name, *Simple*, which is given as the argument to the button constructor.
 This can be any name you want (including an empty string).
 It is *not* shown as text inside the button.
 Instead, this name is used to display information about the button if you need to debug problems with the Button_TT library or its use.
 You may never need to use it, but it is advisable to define each of your buttons with a *unique name*.

 A useful design pattern is to name the button variable in the format *btn_<Name>* as is done above.